 - Photography that captures the needs and wishes of others than with one’s own; unselfish.

 Rudi Waisnawa has been a photographer since 2000 and has a full arsenal of cameras, His favorite is the Canon DMark III 24-70mm lens and 35mm lens.

 2019 Ubud Readers and Writers Festival

 Rudi Waisnawa was one of the speakers who attended the 2019 Ubud Readers and Writers Festival.
 He had a story to tell and those that listened sat in disbelief as he shared unimaginable acts of inhumanity.

 Mental health issues in Indonesia are often misunderstood or ignored.
 Especially when there is a lack of information, misinformation, and superstition.
 As a result, families continue to chain up their loved ones for years out of desperation, fear, and loss of hope.
-They are abandoned, chained to the floor or locked up in cages – hidden from public view and any human contact.
+The mentally ill are then abandoned, chained to the floor, or locked up in cages hidden from public view and any human contact.
 With just one mental Hospital on the island and only 30 beds reserved for the poor, families are forced to take action into their own hands.
 Also without funds, a chain and lock seem like a better option.
 But today, Rudi Waisnawa, Luh Ketut Suryani, and other volunteers continue to help the mentaly ill.
 They all continue to traveling from one village to the next using a holistic approach.
 A combination of modern psychiatry, anti-psychotic drugs, Balinese spiritualism, and lots of love for humanity.

 “Passung” by: Rudi Waisnawa